CompuTec/computec-docs/docs/processforce/user-guide/scheduling/gantt-chart/alternative-resources.md

 - Hover the mouse over the resource block to be moved.
 - A dotted area under the resource block will indicate that there are alternative resources.
-- Left mouse click and hold on the dotted area.
+- Left-click and hold on the dotted area.
 - Gray vertical lines will highlight the alternative resources.

     ![Gantt Alternative Resource](./media/alternative-resources/gantt-alternative-resources-3.webp)